AJ-Mackay/PHP-Intro/7 - How to use Databases in PHP/notes.md

  7 - Connecting to the Database using PHP
  8 - Creating Records in the database table with PHP
  9 - Reading Information from the Database with PHP
-10 - Creating the Update Records form
+10 - Creating the Update Records form (& Fixing name attribute) 11 - Query to Read IDs